drunomics/nuxtjs-drupal-ce/README.md

 - `addRequestFormat`: If set to `true`, the `_format=custom_elements` URL parameter is added automatically to requests.
 Defaults to `false`.

+- `customElementJsonFormat`: Specifies the JSON format for custom elements.
+Options:
+  - `'explicit'`: Suggested format with separated `props` and `slots` objects (default).
+Automatically falls back to legacy format if a different structure is detected.
+  - `'legacy'`: Legacy format with props and slots flattened at the same level.
+Explicitly configure this for improved compatibility with older backends.
+  Defaults to `'explicit'`.

 - `customErrorPages`: By default, error pages provided by Drupal (e.g. 403, 404 page) are shown, while keeping the right status code.
 By enabling customErrorPages, the regular Nuxt error pages are shown instead, such that the pages can be customized with Nuxt.
 Defaults to `false`.